KrystilizeNevaDies/BankAPI/README.md

 #### Hooking into BankAPI

-In order to load BankAPI, call the following function anywhere in your plugin.
+In order to load BankAPI, download and install the plugin.
+Then call the following function anywhere in your plugin.
 ```lua
 dofile(cPluginManager:CallPlugin("BankAPI", "GetExternalAPIPath"))
 ```